RightsandWrongsgit/ARMTEC/cicd/envsettings.md

 <br>
 ## While in the settings.php file, check this
 #### Local Settings and Gitignore
-As long as you are in and editing your `settings.php` file, take a look at the end of it and see if you find these lines of code:<br>
+As long as you are editing your `settings.php` file, take a look at the end of it and see if you find these lines of code:<br>

           // Local settings.
 These come last so that they can override anything. if (file_exists($app_root . '/' . $site_path . '/settings.local.php')) {